resonaura/aqara-g5pro-mqtt/README.md

 ## 📡 How it works

-1. On startup, the bridge connects to **Aqara Cloud API** and your **MQTT broker**.
+1. On startup, the bridge connects to **Aqara Cloud API** and discovers all cameras in your account.
-2. Publishes entity configs using MQTT Discovery.
+2. For each camera, checks capabilities (spotlight support, etc.) and publishes entity configs using MQTT Discovery.
-3. Polls the camera periodically (default every 5s).
+3. Polls all cameras periodically (default every 5s) for state updates.
-4. Commands from Home Assistant → forwarded to Aqara → updated states are published instantly.
+4. Commands from Home Assistant → forwarded to appropriate camera → updated states are published instantly.
+5. Each camera gets its own unique device ID in Home Assistant for easy management.

 ---